 How to Maximize your Savings at the Grocery Store

-Before we talk about what’s the cheapest options to stock your pantry with, I wanted to make a quick pit stop to encourage you to plan out your meals.
+Before we talk about making a cheap grocery list to stock your pantry with, I wanted to make a quick pit stop to encourage you to plan your meals.

 Going to the grocery store, even when you are buying food on the cheap can still lead you to overspend.